 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day 3Travel along the celebrated Ring of Kerry, part of Ireland's Wild Atlantic Way, on today's spellbinding journey.
-Stretching west from the picturesque town of Kenmare, this 110-mile circular route around the sublimely beautiful Iveragh Peninsula takes in a concoction of charming towns and rugged landscapes of forests, tumbling waterfalls and the raging waters of the Atlantic.
-During the day we'll cross soaring Coomakista Pass, catch sight of the monastic marvel of Skellig cast out in the sea, and have the chance to explore the pretty towns of Waterville and Cahersiveen.
-This is a long but truly memorable day, which for many may well be the highlight of the holiday.
+Day 3A long but memorable day awaits, today, as you head to the celebrated Ring of Kerry.
+Stretching west from the picturesque town of Kenmare, this 110-mile circular route around the sublimely beautiful Iveragh Peninsula takes in a beguiling mix of stunning views and charming towns, rugged forest landscapes, tumbling waterfalls and the raging waters of the Atlantic.
+It's a rollercoaster of scenic wonder, and a feast of breath-taking land- and seascapes.
+During the day you’ll cross the magnificent Coomakista Pass, with its views of the Kenmare River, see Macgillycuddy’s Reeks from Molls Gap and catch sight of the monastic marvel of Skellig Michael out in the Atlantic.
+You'll also have the chance to explore pretty Waterville and rugged Cahersiveen.

-Airport transfer timesThe transfer time from Cork airport to your hotel is approximately one hour, 15 minutes.
+Hotel transfer timesThe transfer time from the airport to your hotel is approximately one hour and 30 minutes.